ofAlpaca/xml2jsonConverter/README.md

         <gender>Helicopter</gender>
     </pseudoTag>
     ```
-2. `pseudoIndex` tag is used to deal with double array in json format.
+2. `pseudoIndex` tag is used to deal with nested array in json format.
 For examlpe,
     ```
     {
         "doubleArr" : [[[3,5,4]], [false, true, false]]